jamesbieber/Sprint-Challenge--Hash-BC/answers.md

 - What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

-# Accessing an array, adding or removing from the back or front is O(1), because you know the index.
-If you have to search for a value, then it becomes O(N)
+# Accessing an array is typically O(1) so long as you have index.
+Adding or removing from the front is O(N) since you would have to shift the elements, but removing or adding to the back is O(1).

 - What is the worse case scenario if you try to extend the storage size of a dynamic array?